paragliding training center

 1. SUSPEND THE HARNESS The harness must be suspended from the hang points by some means, the fuel tank filled with fuel, the pilot in full gear including reserve, if used.
 The harness cannot be adjusted properly unless the weight of the pilot is “all up”.
 Note: As fuel is used, the harness will tip slightly forward.
 This is not as important as having the harness/frame horizontal during takeoff when weight is the maximum and the most thrust is required.
 It is at this time that the maximum climb out rate is needed.
 Having an assistant is helpful when adjusting the harness.

 2. ADJUST THE HANG POINTS While the pilot is sitting in the harness, use a level to adjust the hang points so that the propeller is plumb.
 If you do not have help, you can use masking or duct tape to hold to attach the level to the propeller and then use a mirror to view the level.
 This will ensure that the thrust from the propeller is perpendicular to the glider overhead.
-Loosen the head screws on the collars and then move them as needed.
-In order to ensure that both sides are equally spaced, measure from the center of the collar (the arrow in the photo) to the hole in the suspension arm where it attaches to the frame.
-Make sure both collars are the same distance.
+Loosen the socket head screws on the collets and then move them as needed.
+In order to ensure that both sides are equally spaced, measure from the center of the collet (the arrow in the photo) to the hole in the suspension arm where it attaches to the frame.
+Make sure both collets are the same distance.
 Now shorten the distance of the right hang point collar by 1 cm.
 This last adjustment will help ensure that the horizontal thrust of the propeller will be the same as the forward direction of the glider.
 In any case, it is a minor adjustment but important enough that Miniplane website notes it.

 Note that the suspension arms are shaped differently in order to minimize the torque effects of the paramotor – it is not the result of damage in transit or some other defect.
 This adjustment is important for getting maximum thrust at takeoff for your Miniplane.

 4. SHOULDER STRAPS Adjust the shoulder straps so that they are comfortable when the pilot is in the sitting position.
+If you shrug your shoulders and they bind, the straps are too tight.

 5. SEAT STRAPS Adjust the seat straps so that your legs are at a comfortable angle when sitting in the harness.
 For long flights it is recommended that a footrest strap be installed.
 It will prevent the uncomfortable sensation of having your legs hanging from the edge of a chair for long periods.
 Free flight harnesses do not have this problem because the pilot sits so much further back in the harness.
 The short seat on the Miniplane is necessary for the launch run.
 If it were longer, the pilot’s legs would be hindered while running.